 - Organic Potting Soil: Store-bought organic seed-starting soil is best as it holds the right amount of moisture while also feeding the baby plants.

 - Strawberry Plant Container with a drain hole:

 - Clean Water: Filtered or non-chlorinated water is best

 - Paint Brush, Makeup Brush, or Cotton Swab

 - Buy ready-to-plant seeds, or freeze the seeds for a month.
 This will trick the seeds into thinking they have experienced winter.
 Follow any special freezing instructions printed on your seed packet.
 Fresh strawberry seeds taken from a ripe strawberry may not require freezing.

-- Add the soil into the growing container and moisten it with the filtered water.
+- Add the potting soil into the growing container and moisten it with the filtered water.
 Add enough water so that the soil clumps together, but not enough water that it turns to mud.

 - After slowly thawing the seeds, plant them in room-temperature soil.
 Due to your clever freezer trick, they’ll think it’s spring.
 Yay!
 Follow the planting instructions on the seed packet closely when growing strawberries indoors.
 Take care not to plant the tiny seeds any deeper than recommended.
 The seeds are so tiny that it’s sometimes easier just to place the seeds on top of the soil, and then dust the seeded surface with a bit of extra soil.